biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 <div class="puzzle">

+### Exercise 1

-### Your turn: what's in the dataset?
+**What's in the dataset?**

 -   Explore the output of the commands above, and try to understand what you see.
 What does a single row represent, and what is in each column?

--   In particular, pay attention to the classes and types of the different columns, which several of these functions print.
+-   In particular, pay attention to the data types (e.g., "character" or `chr`) of the different columns, which several of these functions print.
+The output of our `read_csv()` command also printed this information -- this function parsed our column into the types we see now.
+Were all the columns parsed correctly?

 -   How many rows and how many columns does the dataset have?

--   Write down some simple questions you would like to answer using this dataset.
+-   What are some simple questions you would like to answer using this dataset?
+We'll collect some of these and try to answer them in later sessions.

 <details>